GreenhouseModding/bovines-and-buttercups-example-pack/README.md

 {
     // Whether this flower has a potted variant and can be potted.
 Accepts true or false.
     // Requires an extra model set that uses the `bovinesandbuttercups:potted_flower` type when true.
+    // This field is optional.
+Defaults to true.
     "has_potted": true,
     // The effects for a valid mooshroom to give suspicious stew of when feeding this custom flower in item form to a mooshroom.
+    // This field is optional.
     "stew_effects": [
         {
             "id": "minecraft:fire_resistance",